FastPix/web-player-component/README.md

 - `--playback-rate-button` : Hides or shows the playback rate button for adjusting video speed.

 - `--progress-bar` : Toggles the visibility of the progress bar.

+- `--progress-bar-invisible: 1`: hides the built-in progress bar visually while keeping hover thumbnails and click-to-seek active.

+- `--seekbar-bottom: 0px` : to pin the seekbar to the bottom edge of the player.

 - `--pip-button` : Controls the visibility of the Picture-in-Picture button.